Bob Pritchard is a Canadian composer living in Burnaby, British Columbia. His

 technology research units.

-Dr. Bob Pritchard is a Canadian composer teaching music technology and music theory at the University of
+Dr. Bob Pritchard is a Canadian composer teaching music technology at the University of

-British Columbia in Vancouver, B.C. where he also co-directs SUBCLASS, the UBC laptop orchestra.
+British Columbia in Vancouver, B.C. where he also co-directs SUBCLASS, the UBC digital performance ensemble.

 His pieces can be demanding and virtuosic, exploring the edges of performance and perception,